 Learn more about home loans by reading our questions and answers.
 Still have questions?
 Contact us today!

 There are many variables to consider when answering this question.
 First you need to take a look at your income, your monthly expenses, your credit score, and the amount you have saved for a down payment.
 All of these factors will be very important when trying to determine the mortgage you can afford.
-Your credit score combined with the amount of money you have saved for your down payment will be the main drivers behind the amount you will pay monthly for your mortgage.
-In most cases—renters are currently paying the same amount in rent, if not a little bit less, than what homeowners are paying for their mortgage.
+Your credit score, combined with the amount of money you have saved for your down payment, will be the main drivers behind the amount you will pay monthly for your mortgage.
+In most cases, renters are currently paying the same amount in rent, if not slightly less, than what homeowners are paying for their mortgage.
 Keep in mind that with tax deductions for owning a home, tax savings may be significantly greater for homeowners than it is for renters.
 Please consult your tax advisor for details on potential tax savings.

 Purchasing a home is often the largest financial decision that a person can make.
-To find the home that’s right for you—you should really understand your mortgage options.
+To find the home that’s right for you, you should really understand your mortgage options.
 Consider hiring a realtor to help walk you through the process.
-Ultimately, the more research and understanding you have of your current real estate market, the better equipped you are to find a loan that fits your needs.
+Ultimately, the more research you do and the more you understand the current real estate market, the better equipped you are to find a loan that fits your needs.

 Right now is a great time to consider buying a house.
-Whether you are a first time-home buyer searching for the perfect starter home, or you are an expanding family looking to upgrade into a larger home.
-One of the first reasons to consider buying now is the fact that interest rates continue to be at historically low levels, making homes more affordable.
+Whether you are a first time-home buyer searching for the perfect starter home, or you are an expanding family looking to upgrade into a larger home, interest rates continue to be at historically low levels, making homes more affordable now than ever.
 Another reason to consider buying is the relatively high level of inventory; there are a lot of houses on the market and a lot of properties to choose from.
 Also, prices have dropped over the last few years making homes more affordable.
 As always, consult with the professionals first, get pre-qualified for a home loan by your lender, and consult with a real estate agent to help you navigate through the process.

-The answer to this question has three parts: first, you will need to have stable, provable, monthly income; second, you will need good credit, not perfect but good; and third, if you are looking to purchase a home you will most often need at least 3.5% of the home purchase price for your down payment.
+The answer to this question has three parts: first, you will need to have stable, provable, monthly income; second, you will need good credit, although it does not need to be perfect; and third, you will most often need at least 3.5% of the home purchase price for your down payment.
 You may be eligible for grant funds or down payment assistance programs offered by Washington Trust Bank.

 A Washington Trust Bank loan officer will explain all of your financing options and help you decide which loan is right for you.
-Give the professionals at Washington Trust Bank a call today.
-You can learn more about the many loan products they offer.
-With a visit you will be able to determine if you qualify for a loan and how much you may qualify for.
+Give the professionals at Washington Trust Bank a call today and you can learn more about the many loan products they offer.
+With a visit, you will be able to determine if you qualify for a loan and how much you may qualify for.

 Our loan officers can assist you with a calculation.
 The loan officer’s estimate would be dependent upon your income versus your bills and the amount of down payment you have.